Dr. C. George Boeree

 by Darwin, believed that body movement preceded language.

-began as an unconscious vocal imitation of these movements -- like the
+began as an unconscious vocal imitation of these movements -- like

 way a child's mouth will move when they use scissors, or my tongue

 out when I try to play the guitar.
-This evolved into the popular
+This evolved into the

 idea that language may have derived from gestures.